-SAS Event Stream Processing Studio is a web-based client that enables you to create and test event stream processing models.
+SAS Event Stream Processing Studio is a web-based client that enables you to create and test event stream processing models through a visual user interface.
 The client generates XML code based on the models that you create.
 This visual tool shows a model as a data flow diagram, enabling you to see and control how windows relate and flow into one another.

-Note: On Linux and Microsoft Windows platforms, it is recommended that you use Google Chrome to open and use SAS Event Stream Processing Studio.
-For detailed information about browser support, click and select About \Rightarrow Browsers and Devices.
+Note: On Linux and Microsoft Windows platforms, it is recommended that you use Google Chrome or Mozilla Firefox to open and use SAS Event Stream Processing Studio.
+In addition, SAS Event Stream Processing Studio requires the use of cookies to maintain the session state.
+For detailed information about browser support, click and select About ⇒ Browsers and Devices.